Rising-Stars-by-Sunshine/STATS201_Chloe/README.md

 # STATS201_Chloe

-### This GitHub Repository is a space where I will keep research records for my STATS201 work.
+### This GitHub Repository is a space where I will keep research records for my STATS201 Project files.
+Current project: Public Transportation Mobility for People with Disabilities in America.
 ## Table of Contents:
-1. Data
+1. Code
-2. Code
+2. Data
+3. Literature

 ![Chloe Alimurong headshot](https://github.com/Rising-Stars-by-Sunshine/STATS201_Chloe/assets/148734001/76c2be1e-7ad1-40d3-b2ae-a595304b84be)